K3TZR/xLib6000/README.md

 Please see ChangeLog.txt for a running list of changes.

 This version currently supports Radios using the Flex v2 API.
-A Future version of this library will support all Radio versions.
+A Future version of this code will support all Radio versions.

 Flex Radios can have one of four different version groups:
 *  v1.x.x, the v1 API